-- 1. In a soft market, insurance companies are most likely to experience - A. increased premium income and a decrease in exposures. - B. increased premium income and an increase in exposures. - C. reduced premium income and a decrease in exposures. - D. reduced premium income and an increase in exposures. - 2.
+- 1. In a soft market, insurance companies experience - A. increased premium income and a decrease in exposures. - B. increased premium income and an increase in exposures. - C. reduced premium income and a decrease in exposures. - D. reduced premium income and an increase in exposures. - 2.
 Which body is responsible for monitoring emerging risks to the UK financial system and providing strategic direction for the regulatory regime? - A. Financial Conduct Authority. - B. Financial Policy Committee. - C. HM Treasury. - D. Prudential Regulation Authority. - 3.
-Where a firm of insurance brokers is regulated by the Prudential Regulation Authority, into which category of authorisation will the firm most commonly be placed? - A. Category one. - B. Category two. - C. Category three. - D. Category four. - 4.
+The fair treatment of customers is a major theme of the Financial Conduct Authority and the guidance to what this means is contained in which key Principle? - A. Principle two. - B. Principle four. - C. Principle six. - D. Principle eight. - 4.
 When considering an insurance company's solvency requirements, under the 2005 rules, its capital resources requirement is the higher of its - A. base capital requirement and its general insurance capital requirement. - B. general insurance capital requirement and its enhanced capital requirement. - C. minimum capital requirement and its base capital requirement. - D. minimum capital requirement and its enhanced capital requirement. - 5.
-To achieve contract certainty, documentation must be received by commercial customers within how many calendar days after the inception of the contract? - A. 7 days. - B. 14 days. - C. 28 days. - D. 30 days. - 6.
-Under the Data Protection Act 1998, an insurance underwriter must ensure that information held about a customer is - A. accurate and relevant only. - B. accurate and disclosed only to those authorised to have it only. - C. relevant and disclosed only to those authorised to have it only. - D. accurate, relevant and disclosed only to those authorised to have it.
+To achieve contract certainty, documentation be received by commercial customers within how many calendar days after the inception of the contract? - A. 7 days. - B. 14 days. - C. 28 days. - D. 30 days. - 6.
+Under data protection legislation, an insurance underwriter must ensure that information held about a customer is - A. accurate and relevant only. - B. accurate and disclosed only to those authorised to have it only. - C. relevant and disclosed only to those authorised to have it only. - D. accurate, relevant and disclosed only to those authorised to have it.

 - 7. A consumer made a misrepresentation when applying for an insurance policy, the insurer has discovered this at the time of a claim, but has decided to pay the claim in full.
 Which type of misrepresentation is most likely to have taken place?

 - A. Careless.

 - B. Deliberate.

 - C. Fraudulent.

 - D. Reasonable.

 - 8. In the underwriting cycle, an insurer has experienced a period of increased competition which has given rise to lower premiums.
 What is the most likely immediate impact to the insurer?

-- A. Higher capacity.
+- A. Lower capacity.

-- B. Lower capacity.
+- B. Lower profits.

-- C. Higher profits.
+- C. Higher capacity.

-- D. Lower profits.
+- D. Higher profits.

-- 9. Insurers must provide the Employers' Liability Tracing Office (ELTO) with policy information within what maximum period following the inception of a policy?
+- 9. Insurers provide the Employers' Liability Tracing Office (ELTO) with policy information within what period following the inception of a policy?

 - A. 7 days.

 - B. 30 days.

 - C. 60 days.

 - D. 90 days.

 - 10. Which body has responsibility for the conduct of the Society of Lloyd's?

 - A. Financial Conduct Authority.

 - B. Financial Policy Committee.

 - C. HM Treasury.

 - D. Prudential Regulation Authority.

-- 11. What are the most common forms of moral hazard?
+- 11. What are the forms of moral hazard?

 - A. Pre-inception and post-inception only.

 - B. Pre-inception and post-loss only.

 - C. Post-inception and post-loss only.

 - D. Pre and post-inception and post-loss.

 - 12. Within an insurance policy, which section details the type of event insured?

 - A. Conditions clause.

 - B. Exemptions clause.

 - C. Operative clause.

 - D. Schedule.